 In order to keep patients and staff safe access to the building continues to be restricted; we appreciate that this is difficult for many patients and thank you for your understanding.

-Please also limit the number of people attending the practice and only bring a relative/friend/carer into the building if absolutly neccessary.
+Please continue to wear a facecovering whilst in the surgery and also limit the number of people attending the practice.
+Only bring a relative/friend/carer into the building if absolutly neccessary.

 If you are concerned please do not attend the surgery go to NHS 111 online or call 111 and please see these links for more information: